 Leah Bremer, Ph.D.

 Nicolas is a member of the Software Team, working on updates to the latest version of InVEST software.
-He received a B.Sc and a M.Sc. in Computer Science from Sherbrooke University in Canada, an M.A. in Applied Mathematics from the Claremont Graduate University, and is completing a Ph.D.
-In Computational and Systems Biology at the Keck Graduate Institute of Applied Life Sciences.
-His research interests include Ecoinformatics, Evolutionary Computation, and autonomous systems.
+He received a B.Sc. and a M.Sc. in Computer Science from Sherbrooke University in Canada, a M.A. in Applied Mathematics from the Claremont Graduate University, and a Ph.D.
+In Computational and Systems Biology from the Keck Graduate Institute of Applied Life Sciences.
+His research interests include optimization, animal behavior, autonomous systems, evolution and using tools in Computational Ecology to understand ecosystem dynamics.
 Before joining the project, he was a research assistant at Michigan State University's BEACON center.

 Douglas Denu is a member of the Software Team, helping with the visualization of making InVEST platform independent.
 Doug helps to develop the InVEST 3.0 models and has worked on the timber model, wave energy model, and hydropower model.
 His goal is to get his Ph.D. in computer science, focusing on modeling and algorithms.
 He also has a strong interest and minor background in geology, which he hopes to merge with his computer science degree.
 He received his Bachelor degree in Computer Science with a minor in math at St. Lawrence University.